I made it to Kansas in September with help from old friends and new.

 Ernie and Kathryn face the camera at the viewer's left

-skies opened late in the morning and I got several miles down the road
+The skies opened late in the morning and I got several miles

-and I commenced to have a thorough though brief conversation as she
+Kathryn and I commenced to have a thorough though brief conversation as she drove to Kearney

 Much more than that, really.

-being reminded a number of times about Ernie since I have been off the
+After being reminded a number of times about Ernie since I have been off the road, I thought,

 “More people should know about Ernie Wempen.”